The Nub Theory can help you discover your baby's gender at the 12-week scan, all you need is your first ultrasound picture.

-"While the percentages [of those who accurately guess their baby's gender using the Nub Theory] may seem pretty high, it's not as easy as it sounds." says Patricia Santiago-Munoz, M.D. (opens in new tab) "There are a number of variables that can affect whether we can determine gender as early as 12 weeks."
+"While the percentages [of those who accurately guess their baby's gender using the Nub Theory] may seem pretty high, it's not as easy as it sounds." says Dr Patricia Santiago-Munoz, M.D. (opens in new tab) "There are a number of variables that can affect whether we can determine gender as early as 12 weeks."

 Patricia explains that you'll have to hope for co-operation from your baby during the 12-week scan, as getting a good enough photo to use for the Nub Theory all depends on the angle of the baby:

+"First, your baby needs to be in a position for us to get a good photo.
+That includes not having their legs closed."
 If you can get a picture of them laying down on their side, that should provide you with a good view of the nub.